5OME-ONE/5OME-ONE.github.io/_posts/reverse-engineering/2024-09-28-IEEE-VICTORIS-3.0.md

 The program seems to encode our input somehow and print it, the mission is to find the right input that generates the string in the `.txt` file.

-## **Analysis:**
+### **Analysis:**
 At the beginning, I tried to analyze it statically with IDA, but it was way complicated, so I moved on to dynamic analysis using `IDA Remote Debugger`.

-First, I set a bp at the where the usr is sked for input, but I ended up getting this error:
+First, I set a bp at where the usr is asked for input, but I ended up getting this error several times:

 >4088FD: got SIGVTALRM signal (Virtual alarm clock) (exc.code 1a, tid 5125)